 const config = new OpenApi.Config({

 // Required.
-Ensure the environment variable ALIBABA_CLOUD_ACCESS_KEY_ID is set in the runtime environment.
+Make sure that the ALIBABA_CLOUD_ACCESS_KEY_ID environment variable is set.

 accessKeyId: process.env['ALIBABA_CLOUD_ACCESS_KEY_ID'],

 // Required.
-Ensure the environment variable ALIBABA_CLOUD_ACCESS_KEY_SECRET is set in the runtime environment.
+Make sure that the ALIBABA_CLOUD_ACCESS_KEY_SECRET environment variable is set.

 accessKeySecret: process.env['ALIBABA_CLOUD_ACCESS_KEY_SECRET'],